typedb/typedb/docs/pages/documentation/6-developing-with-java/graph-api.md

 person.addEntity().resource(johnName); //Link it to an entity
 ```

-What if we want to create a relation between some entities?
+What if we want to create a relationship between some entities?

 In Graql we know we can do the following: